 The Chicago Democracy Project 2.0 at Northwestern University Political Science is made up of faculty and students with a passion for big-city politics, urban affairs, and all that goes into it.

-Jaime Dominguez is the founder and Co-Director CDP and Senior Lecturer in Political Science.
+Jaime Dominguez is the founder and Co-Director CDP and Assistant Professor of Instruction in Political Science.
 The originator of the CDP, co-director of the remix, he is also affiliated with the American Politics Workshop and the Latino/a Studies Program at NU.
 He also directs the WCAS Posner Undergraduate Research Program.

 Quinn Mulroy is Assistant Professor in Northwestern’s School of Education and Social Policy (SESP).
 She is an expert on social policy implementation and the politics of regulation.
 A Chicago native, she is also interested in the politics of Chicago education.

 Thomas Ogorzalek is Co-Director of the CDP, Assistant Professor in Political Science and Urban Studies at Northwestern, where he is also Faculty Associate in the Institute for Policy Research and Fellow at the Center for Civic Engagement.
 He is an avid student of all things related to the well-being of big cities and their residents, and his research focuses on urban politics, the politics of race and ethnicity, and the history of American politics.
 This year, he is a fellow at the Center for the Study of Democratic Politics at Princeton University.

 Cory Colbert is webmaster and a research assistant at the CDP and a senior studying Political Science and Computer Science.
 He is originally from Chicagoland.